 Photo by activeadventures.com/newzealand

-ACS members Sara Malone, Lenny Oddo and Martha Church with Dacrydium cuppressinum at Mendocino Coast Botanical Garden, CA.
+ACS members Sara Malone, Lenny Oddo and Martha Church with Dacrydium cuppressinum at Mendocino Coast Botanical Garden, California, an ACS Reference Garden.

 Photo by Jan LeCocq

 Dacrydium cupressinum, a young specimen in a private garden in Petaluma, California (USDA Zone 9, Mediterranean climate).